Download our prospectus

 Read more …

-Course attendance dates are Wednesday 9, Thursday 10 and Friday 11 April 2025 with the examination on the afternoon of the final day.
+Course attendance is over 3 consecutive days with the examination on the afternoon of the final day.

 The course fee is fully inclusive of delivery, course materials, registration and certification fees.